CrashCortez/vitadock-vlc/README.md

 ------
 5 - Setup your pi as a BT Reciver and send the vits's sound to your tv via hdmi.
 ------
-If using a BT dongle add dtoverlay=pi3-disable-bt to your /boot/config.txt. once again use putty or terminal on the raspberry pi
+Since we are using a BT dongle add dtoverlay=pi3-disable-bt to your /boot/config.txt.

+Once again use putty or terminal on the raspberry pi
 ```
 sudo nano /boot/config.txt
 ```